-This is more of a challenge than it may sound because I am a very slow reader.
-I usually only manage a chapter or two in bed at night before falling asleep with the book propped on my nose.
+And this is more of a challenge than it may sound because I am a very slow reader.
+As a result, I usually only manage a chapter or two in bed at night before falling asleep with the book propped on my nose.
 But I allowed myself the whole day to complete the challenge.
 And, for added variety, I’d spread the chapters across several books.

 Chapter Challenge Books

 The first of the books would be Germline by Julia Miller.
-I have an ebook version on my tablet.
-And I’d been dipping in and out of it for a while and was two-thirds through the book.
-The chapter challenge offered the perfect opportunity to finish it.
+I had been dipping in and out of an ebook version and was two-thirds through the book.
+So the chapter challenge offered the perfect opportunity to finish it.

 Then on my birthday, I received four of my favourite gifts: more books.
 My teenage son had called a few days beforehand from a bookshop, and we’d had a funny conversation: